nais/doc/docs/observability/frontend/README.md

 Note that instrumenting an application like this will yield a lot of data.
-There could be performance considerations and you may want to put the instrumentation call behind a feature flag for production environments or scaled down the amount of automatic instrumentation as you find out what you need and think is useful.
+There could be performance considerations and you may want to put the instrumentation call behind a feature flag for production environments or scale down the amount of automatic instrumentation as you find out what you need and think is useful.